OSOceanAcoustics/echopype-examples/README.md

 ### Quick glance via JupyterBook
-You can take a quick glance of the example notebooks at: https://osoceanacoustics.github.io/echopype-examples/
+You can see all example notebooks at: https://osoceanacoustics.github.io/echopype-examples/

-### Run the notebooks locally on your own machine
+## Run the notebooks locally on your computer
-If you want to run these notebooks on your own machine, we recommend the following steps:
+If you want to run these notebooks on your local computer, follow the steps below:
 - Clone and go into the repo
   ```shell
   # clone the repo